 Acupuncture is deeply rooted

 This 2500 year old practice views each body as a microcosm of the outerworld.
 The meridians, or channels of energy that run throughout our body, are connected to specific organs.
 These organs are responsible for different functions and are correlated to the 5 elements found in nature.
-This correlation to the five elements is where the poetry of acupuncture resides.
+This correlation to the five elements is where the potency of acupuncture resides.
 These elements are symbolic of emotions and characteristics, and are interwoven with one another to compose the harmony or imbalance within our bodies(1).
 This systems-thinking approach is poetry!

 I found acupuncture in 2011 when I went off birth control.

 Well, really, acupuncture found me.
 I won a free session from a farmer’s market raffle, and figured I had nothing to lose.
 Though I have to admit, I wondered to myself, "does acupuncture hurt" ?
 But my body was in chaos from 7 long years of birth control pill use and the doctors I had been going to were not helping - so I decided it was well worth it to find out.
 I hadn’t had my period in close to a year and my body was in all sorts of discomforts, including really bad acne and headaches.

 After ONE acupuncture treatment, my period came back.
 During this first needling session, I felt a surge of electricity re-awakening my uterus.
 The next day, my period started.
 After a handful of treatments, my skin started to improve and my headaches diminished.
 I was mind blown.
 And I was also humbled by this 5 element practice.

 The needles are so thin, and expertly placed, so that there is no pain.
 If it hurts, let the acupuncturist know and they will remove the needle.
 I'd describe the feeling more as an electric zing, or a quick pinch.
 You can feel the needle just as it enters, but the sensation dissipates in seconds.

 To this day, I consider my acupuncturist my primary doctor.